Fried egg: Netherlands

 In the Netherlands, a fried egg (spiegelei) is normally served on top of a slice of bread (white or whole wheat), often with fried bacon, for breakfast or lunch.

-An uitsmijter is a dish consisting of two or three fried eggs, sunny side up.
+An Uitsmijter is a dish consisting of two or three fried eggs, sunny side up.
 One version is fried together with ham and cheese (uitsmijter ham en kaas), or bacon and cheese (uitsmijter spek en kaas).
-Another version is placed on buttered bread over a generous slice of cold meat, e.g., cooked ham or beef, similar to the German Strammer Max or Strammer Otto, and usually garnished with a dill pickle.
+Another version is placed on buttered bread over a generous slice of cold meat, e.g., cooked ham or beef, similar to the German Strammer Max.
 It is a common lunch dish served in many cafes, canteens, and lunch rooms in the Netherlands.
-Uitsmijter, which literally means "out-thrower", is a Dutch word for a bouncer.
+Uitsmijter, which literally means "out-thrower", is also a Dutch word for a bouncer.

 Nigeria

 What is known as "scrambled eggs" in the US and UK is called "fried eggs" in Nigeria, while what is known as "fried eggs" in the US and UK would be known as "half-fried eggs" in Nigeria.
 The mai shai stalls cook scrambled eggs to the point of being heavily crisp.